cursorless-dev/cursorless/cursorless-talon/README.md

 # Contributing

-Cursorless is now maintained as a monorepo, so if you're here in a browser, and your address bar points to https://github.com/cursorless-dev/cursorless-talon, then you're probably in the wrong place.
+If you're looking to improve Cursorless, note that Cursorless is now maintained as a monorepo, so if you're here in a browser, and your address bar points to https://github.com/cursorless-dev/cursorless-talon, then you're probably in the wrong place.
 The monorepo is hosted at [`cursorless`](https://github.com/cursorless-dev/cursorless), and the source of truth for these talon files is in the [`cursorless-talon`](https://github.com/cursorless-dev/cursorless/tree/main/cursorless-talon) subdirectory.

 See [the contributor docs](https://www.cursorless.org/docs/contributing/) to get started.